OpenDataology/website/content/en/docs/external-add-ons/_index.md

 +++
 title = "External Add-Ons"
-description = "Additional tools that may be integrated with a Kubeflow deployment or distribution." weight = 30
+description = "Additional tools that may be integrated with a OpenDataology deployment or distribution." weight = 30
 +++